Requirements Overview

 DA 401Seminar in Data Analytics

-(b) Second, students must complete a DA summer experience (internship or research project).
-This experience must be approved by the Data Analytics Program Committee, and is normally undertaken during the summer before the senior year.
+3) Students must complete a DA 030 (summer internship or research project).
+This experience must be approved by the Data Analytics Program Committee and is normally undertaken during the summer before the senior year.

-(c) Third, students must acquire some depth in a domain of Data Analytics.
+Students pursuing BA or BS in Data Analytics must acquire some depth in a domain of Data Analytics.
 They will then carry this disciplinary knowledge into their summer experience and senior seminar.
 Students may satisfy this requirement in one of two ways.
-First, they may choose to take the designated set of courses from one of the following departments.

 Biology (4 courses)